BIPV-vs-BAPV

 BAPV-solar-facade

-Property owners who prefer renewable power but are less interested in architectural aesthetics often opt for BAPV solar panels due to their reliability and familiarity.
+Property owners who prefer renewable energy but are less interested in architectural aesthetics often opt for BAPV panels due to their reliability and familiarity.

 Understanding Building Integrated Photovoltaics